A Feast Awaits: The Hottest New Bars and Restaurants to Try During the Hong Kong Wine & Dine Festival

 Hong Kong’s skyline recently welcomed The Henderson, a gleaming, curved-glass tower designed by the acclaimed Zaha Hadid Architects.
 Inside, diners will find three enticing new dining and bar concepts:

-- Akira Back Hong Kong, mark the city debut of the Korean American chef, offering contemporary Japanese Korean cuisine with American flair in a dramatic setting.
+- Akira Back Hong Kong marks the city debut of the Korean American chef, offering contemporary Japanese Korean cuisine with American flair in a dramatic setting.

-- Peridot, featuring plant-based haute cuisine and terroir-driven cocktails with a bold live entertainment program.
+- Peridot features plant-based haute cuisine and terroir-driven cocktails with a bold live entertainment program.

 - Hana no Kumo celebrates the artistry of Japanese Kappou cuisine under the stewardship of Executive Chef Ogawa Masaru.